Xuhui Runway Park Featured in Design Press

 The park has received a lot of attention from the neighborhood as well as from the city.
 Following its construction, many major residential, commercial, and office developments were grounded in its adjacent blocks, including the CCTV Yangtze Delta Headquarters, the first 7-star hotel in Shanghai, and the West Bund AI Center, the World Artificial Intelligence Conference site; the property value of the neighborhood increased over 80% from 2015 to 2019.

 This site traces the record of urban development in Shanghai.
 It transcends time and space, bringing a piece of the memorable past to the present and into the modern comfort of urban public spaces.
 Its strong sustainable initiatives have earned it the first SITES Gold certification in Mainland China and the SITE 2019 Green Building Market Leader Award by USGBC’s Massachusetts Chapter.
+Its unique design has also earned it Boston Society of Landscape Architects Honor Award, DFA Design for Asia Awards, IFLA AAPME 2020 Awards, The PLAN Awards, Fast Co.
+Innovation by Design Awards, and MIPIM Asia Awards.

 For more information contact Mark Dawson.